 Engaged employees are productive employees

-If the financial perspective isn’t enough to convince you that employee retention is worthwhile, consider the investment in productivity you’re making on your employees by investing in their long-term satisfaction at work.
+If the financial perspective isn’t enough to convince you that employee retention is worthwhile, consider the investment in productivity you’re making on your employees by investing in their long-term employee satisfaction.

 A Gallup survey found that there is a well-established connection between employee engagement and performance.
 In other words, the more engaged employees are at work, the more likely they are to perform well in several key performance indicators.